Please see our policies by scrolling down.

-No child should be unattended in our facilities.
+No child should be unattended in any facility.
 Young spectators must remain with a parent or guardian at all times.

 Please do not go, or allow players or spectators to go, into any area of a facility not futsal-related ... eg, stay out of classrooms, unrelated hallways and stairwells, etc. Remain in the gym, lobby or their immediate corridors.
-There is no ball playing in the hallways.
+There is no ball playing in the hallways of the school facilities.

 No protests are allowed.
 All decisions by referees, league directors and tournament directors are final.

 Academy: Prior to the start of the session, a 75% refund may be given until the first date.
 Once the session has started, no refunds will be granted.

 League: Prior to the start of the session, a 66% refund may be given until the first date.
 Once the session has started, no refunds will be granted.